-Osceola County, City of Kissimmee, their respective law enforcement agencies, MetroPlan Orlando, LYNX, Osceola County Public Schools, Florida Health Department and local safety advocates have joined forces to launch Best Foot Forward (Click for Central Florida News 13 Coverage), a grassroots pedestrian safety initiative, to reverse escalating pedestrian injuries and fatalities by changing driver behavior at pedestrian crosswalks.
+Osceola County, City of Kissimmee, City of St. Cloud, their respective law enforcement agencies, MetroPlan Orlando, LYNX, Osceola County Public Schools, Florida Health Department and local safety advocates have joined forces to launch Best Foot Forward (Click for Central Florida News 13 Coverage), a grassroots pedestrian safety initiative, to reverse escalating pedestrian injuries and fatalities by changing driver behavior at pedestrian crosswalks.
 The official launch took place on Monday, October 30 in the Osceola County Commission Chambers in Kissimmee, FL.

 Best Foot Forward is a data-driven, multi-prong approach to combining education, engineering, and enforcement to get more drivers to stop and yield for people at crosswalks as Florida law requires.
 Short-term success is measured by the percentage of drivers yielding to pedestrians in marked crosswalks.
 The ultimate measure of success, however, will be the reduction of pedestrian deaths and injuries.